 - 1. Racing the Knowns: Place a drop each of milk and curd on a glass slide, slightly tilt the slide.
-Find the ways in which they can be differentiated. - 2.
-Smudge It: Place a drop of each liquid on a glass slide.
+Find the ways in they can be differentiated. - 2.
+Smudge It: Place a drop of each liquid on glass.
 Smudge each drop with your forefinger and answer the following questions: - How does it spread uniformly/evenly or disperses into clumps? - Does the mass spread to the outer region of the smudged area or does it concentrate at the centre?

-a) In the games you played, how did you differentiate between milk and curd?
+Preparing further for the task a) In the games you played, how did you differentiate between milk and curd?